-Mark Turgeon is entering his fourth season at the helm of the University of Maryland men's basketball team.
+Mark Turgeon is entering his fifth season at the helm of the University of Maryland men’s basketball team.

 Turgeon’s winning percentage of .600 (42-28) was the best mark by a Maryland coach in his first two seasons, ahead of Bud Millikan (.592) and Gary Williams (.574).
 After bringing in a top-15 recruiting class in 2012, he led the Terrapins to a 25-13 record (most wins in six seasons) and appearances in the ACC Tournament semifinals and the NIT semifinals in 2012-13.

 Turgeon has led his teams to a winning season in 14 of his 17 seasons, including a current streak of 13 consecutive winning seasons.